Russo, Temple upset turnover-prone No. 23 Memphis 30-28

 UP NEXT

-Memphis: The Tigers return home to face Tulane in a Saturday night.
+Memphis: The Tigers return home to face Tulane in a Saturday night contest at Liberty Bowl Memorial Stadium.
+Memphis held an 11-game winning streak over Tulane until last season’s 40-24 loss in New Orleans.

 Temple: The Owls visit SMU.